 THOMAS DEERINCK, NCMIR / SCIENCE PHOTO LIBRARY THOMAS DEERINCK, NCMIR / SCIENCE PHOTO LIBRARY

 Head of a honey bee (Apis mellifera), coloured scanning electron micrograph (SEM).
 The compound eyes (one seen) are either side of the antennae.
-Below these is the bee's mouthparts, including its proboscis (pink, lower left).
+Below these is the bee's mouthparts, including its proboscis (light brown, lower left).
 Bees use their proboscis to collect nectar from a wide range of flowering plants, bringing it back to their hive to store it and form honey.
 The honey is used as food by bee larva, and is also collected by beekeepers for human consumption.
 Magnification: x25 when printed at 10 centimetres tall.

 Model release not required.
 Property release not required.